 The NASM, the National Academy of Sports Medicine, personal trainer certification is a foundation for continuing education programs that will significantly boost your career.

 On the other hand, if you like to work with athletes that are trying to reach their peak performance in a particular sport, a good option would be NASM’s PES (link to the site) certification or the CSCS by NSCA.

 Another option is to get an additional general certification.

 If you want to learn about the differences between my favorite general certifications, check out my article here.

-Besides getting continuing education credits from another certifying agency, there are also plenty of online companies that offer courses for a very fair price.
+Besides getting continuing education units from another certifying agency, plenty of companies offer online courses for a very fair price.

-Going to a live workshop, conference or local seminar is excellent for practical experience
+Going to a live workshop, conference, or local seminar

-This is a great way to get practical and possibly hands-on experience while getting continuing education credits at the same time.
+This is a great way to get practical and possibly hands-on experience while getting continuing education credits simultaneously.

 Conclusion on NASM continuing education credits

-Let me know what you guys think about my NASM CEU article in the comments below and please share it on social media if this was helpful for you!
+Let me know what you guys think about my NASM CEU article in the comments below, and please share it on social media if this was helpful to you!
 Happy personal training!